Friday, July 10, 2020 (Updated Tuesday, July 14)

 “It also shouldn’t be breaking the law to shelter one’s self with even a blanket when there is no alternative,” Darren O’Connor, of Boulder Rights Watch, wrote to council this week.

 The 9th Circuit Court of Appeals and a Denver county court ruled that such bans constitute cruel and unusual punishment.
-The 9th Circuit decision was allowed to let stand by the U.S. Supreme Court, but Boulder has argued that neither case applies to Boulder.
+The 9th Circuit decision was allowed to let stand by the U.S. Supreme Court, but Boulder has argued that neither case applies here.

 Limited budgets play big role